paulin-crtn/ans-saa/lambda/README.md

 # ⭐ Lambda

 Function as a Service (FaaS): **short running and focused piece of code**.
+Event-Driven service.

 - Deployment package: code + configuration (up to `50MB` zipped and `250MB` unzipped)
-- Functions are loaded and run in a **runtime** environment (e.g. Node 18.2)
+- Functions are loaded and run in a **runtime** environment (e.g. Node 18.2) - Also referred to as an Execution Context
 - Billed for the duration of function execution: `15min` MAX (900 seconds)
-- No state: each time a lambda is invoked it's inside a brand-new environment
+- No state: each time a lambda is invoked, it can be inside a brand-new environment
 - Common uses: Serverless App, File Processing, Database Triggers, Serverless CRON, Realtime Stream Data Processing, Events, etc.

 The environment has: